-Five titles are currently available: Oh The Things We Believed!, Worlds WIthin Us, What Happens When We Die?, and Sapiens: Our Human Evolution, while today’s review covers the first book, The Story of Life.
+Six titles are currently available: The Story of Life (the subject of today’s review), Oh The Things We Believed!, Worlds WIthin Us, What Happens When We Die?, Sapiens: Our Human Evolution, and This World Was Made For Me (my review of which you can read here).

 The Story of Life begins with the titular characters Annabelle & Aiden staring down into a calm pond.
 Annabelle begins wondering aloud about herself, and how the human body came to be.
 A wise owl overhears them, and educates them on the history of life, starting from the first cells that appeared in the aftermath of the formation of the earth, all the way to all the creatures we see today, including humans.